-The upgrade status is displayed only if Check for Update is enabled for your implementation.
-See Data Collection and Check for Update.
+The upgrade status is displayed only if you enabled Check for Update.
+For details, see Data Collection and Check for Update.

 Select one or more agents and click Upgrade Selected Agents.

-To upgrade a single agent, click the Upgrade icon in the agent's row.
+To upgrade a single agent, click the Upgrade icon next to the agent.

 If an agent is not eligible for upgrade through the user interface, neither the check box nor the Upgrade icon are displayed.